 Charlie: … and we have to bring in outside investigators to comb through the records of every report you’ve filed in the last two years to find out what other shit you made up…

 Sloan: I didn’t make anything up.
 I would never make anything up…

-Charlie: I know that, and you know that, and he [pointing at Don] knows that by why should anyone else know that?
-Your suspended with pay…
+Charlie: I know that, and you know that, and he [pointing at Don] knows that but why should anyone else know that?
+You’re suspended with pay…

 Sloan: They were lying about a public safety…

 Charlie: [Raising his voice] You’re suspended with pay …

 Sloan: [screaming back at him] I don’t want the goddamn pay…

 Charlie: [Raising himself up to a point of extreme righteousness] Don’t fresh off with me, girl…

 Sloan: [Loudly, defiantly, and with strong determination] Don’t call me GIRL sir…